 - Nav Canada and European ATM Performance CoFlight for air-traffic control

-DDS is the foundation of other industry standards including Open field Message Bus (OpenFMB) used for smart-grid applications, Adaptive AUTOSAR, Medical Device Plug-and-Play (MD PnP) Interoperability Programme, Generic Vehicle Architecture (GVA), and NATO GVA (NGVA).
+DDS is the foundation of other industry standards including Open field Message Bus (OpenFMB) used for smart-grid applications, Adaptive AUTOSAR, Medical Device Plug-and-Play (MD PnP) Interoperability Program, Generic Vehicle Architecture (GVA), and NATO GVA (NGVA).
 The Robot Operating System 2 (ROS 2), which is the de-facto standard operating system (OS) for robots and automation, has DDS as the default middleware.
 Notably, NASA’s recent Space ROS initiative will bring ROS 2 to space.
-DDS is also used for system-virtualisation and cloud-computing applications, mainly to exchange data across machines and data centres.
+DDS is also used for system-virtualization and cloud-computing applications, mainly to exchange data across machines and data centers.

 **We acknowledge that “real-time” is used in a generic and non-strict (hard real-time) manner in DDS specifications.
 No actual discussion of the timing guarantees (hard real-time, firm real-time, or soft real-time) is provided in any of the reviewed documents, thereby we conclude that DDS targets remote, soft real-time communications at best, leaving firm and hard real-time interactions to other technologies.